xinyuanqian/gitclass/README.markdown

     git log

 You should see a list of commits, with their unique ID numbers and the messages you have written.
+Press *q* to quit.

 ### git rm